-In the following simulations the decoded bit-error rate $P_b$ , is calculated using Theorem 1 from section II.
-We use different levels of power for inter-cluster and intra-cluster transmission because the distance between cluster nodes and the cluster head are at most 1/5 of the radio distance for inter-cluster transmission.
-The path loss exponent is generally between 2 and 4 depending on the environment [11].
-We use an exponent of 3.5 in our simulations.
-Let PL represent the difference between the power used by the cluster nodes and the power at the sender node.
-In our simulations we consider two cases where PL=10dB and 20dB, i.e. the cluster nodes use a transmit power that is 10dB and 20dB less than the sender transmit power, respectively.
-In the worst case this translates to the SNR level that is 4.5dB $(10 \log(250/50)^{3.5} - 20 \text{ dB} = 4.5)$ dB) higher than the signal received from the sender.
+We use different levels of power for inter-cluster and intracluster transmission because the distance between cluster nodes and the cluster head are at most 1/5 of the radio distance for inter-cluster transmission.
+Let PL represent the difference between the power used by the cluster nodes and the power at the sender node, in dB.
+We consider two cases where PL=10dB and 20dB, i.e. the cluster nodes use a transmit power that is 10dB and 20dB less than the sender transmit power, respectively.
+This means the SNR level is at least 4.5dB $(10 \log(250/50)^{3.5} - 20 \text{ dB} = 4.5 \text{ dB})$ higher than the signal received from the sender.
 For each power level, the simulation takes 100 runs and finds the average decoded bit-error rate.
-The channel model used is the Rayleigh fading channel.
-A (2,1,3) convolutional code is used for code combining and Viterbi decoding at the cluster head.
-The decoded bit-error rate $P_b$ with weighted code combining at the cluster head is plotted as a function of L in Fig.3.
+A (2,1,3) convolutional code is used for code combining with Viterbi decoding at the cluster head.
+The decoded bit-error rate P_b with weighted code combining at the cluster head is plotted as a function of L in Fig.3.
 The SNR is measured at the receiver, i.e., the cluster head.
 Therefore the SNR is proportional to the sender transmission power.
-Changing $P_L$ from 10dB to 20dB does not change the overall performance of the code combining technique significantly.
-The change is negligible when the sender transmits at a considerably high power, in this simulation SNR=8dB.
+Changing PL from 10dB to 20dB does not change the overall performance of the code combining technique significantly.
+The change is negligible when the sender transmits at a considerably high power, e.g., in this simulation when SNR=8dB.